 Duck, Duck, Dinosaur and the Noise at Night by Kallie George, illustrated by Oriol Vidal

-Their first night on their own without their mama, Feather, Flap, and Spike are woken by a frightening noise.
-No matter where they move or what they do, the noise keeps returning and they just can’t sleep.
-Finally, they realize it’s Spike’s snoring.
-What a fun surprise!
-After that, the dinosaur siblings can sleep soundly the rest of the night.
+On their first night on their own without their mama, Feather, Flap, and Spike are woken by a frightening noise.
+The noise keeps returning and they just can’t sleep.
+Finally, they realize it’s Spike’s snoring!

 Stop that Yawn! by Caron Levis, illustrated by LeUyen Pham

-Gabby and Granny are on a quest to stay up late — but they must stop that yawn!!
-They have an exuberant adventure through the city streets with pitch-perfect repetition: “Grit your teeth, seal your lips, we have to stop that– YAWN.”
-But we all know that yawns are catching and eventually, the yawn makes everyone sleepy, even fall asleep, even Gabby.
-The lively green-blue illustrations give the book a festive nighttime vibe.
-Clearly, this is a picture book begging to be read just before bed.
-(And I dare you not to yawn!)
+Gabby and Granny are on a quest to stay up late — but they do NOT yawn!!
+They have an exuberant adventure through the city streets.
+But we all know that yawns are catching, and eventually, the yawn makes everyone sleepy, even Gabby.

 I’ll Meet You in Your Dreams by Jessica Young, illustrated by Rafael Lopez

-Don’t miss this reassuring, loving bedtime reminder to a child showing that the mother will be with the child no matter what…“...you’ll be an eagle and I’ll be a hawk.
+A reassuring, loving bedtime reminder to a child showing that the mother will be with the child no matter what…“...you’ll be an eagle and I’ll be a hawk.
 When soft winds sing and treetops rock, we’ll spread our wings and soar until we reach the shore.”
-Beautiful illustrations and rich imagery.

 Dreamland by Noah Klocek